Home / Commentary / Genesis / Genesis Chapter 19

 The men of Sodom surrounded Lot’s house and demanded the two men be handed over to them to be sexually assaulted.
 Lot went outside to plead with the men not to behave so wickedly.

-Lot reminded the lustful hoard the two visitors were under his protection and offered his two virgin daughters to the men to appease them, and protect his guests.
-The crowd pressed Lot against the door trying to break inside.
-But the two visitors quickly grabbed Lot and shut the door.
+Lot reminded the lustful mob that the two visitors were under his protection and offered his two virgin daughters to the men to appease them, and protect his guests.

 Lot replies that the mountains are too far to escape and requests to flee to a small town where he will be safe.